-The goal of Jeff.pro is to raise awareness of Free and Open Source technologies including the Linux and BSD computer Operating Systems.
-We also aim to encourage under served population segments to get more involved with, and better understand technology.
+The goal of Jeff.pro is to raise awareness of Free and Open Source technologies including the Linux and BSD computer Operating Systems, alternatives to "big tech" platforms like Microsoft Windows and MacOS.

 JEFFREY S. PETERSON is a technology entrepreneur, engineer and author who was the original founder of Quepasa Corporation, a Nasdaq and New York Stock Exchange company (Nasdaq: PASA, QPSA, NYSE Euronext: QPSA), the first nationally branded, publicly traded online community for bilingual English and Spanish speaking Hispanics in United States history.